trautonen/jersey-mustache/README.md

 jersey-mustache
 ===============

-View processor implementation for Jersey to render Mustache templates
+View processor implementation for Jersey to render {{ mustache }} templates

-Maven dependencies
+Maven artifacts
 ------------------

-Release versions are available in the Apache maven repository.
+Release versions of jersey-mustache are available at the Apache Maven central repository.

 ```xml
 <dependency>